mickaelandrieu/beerawecka/doc/01-installation.md

 ## Configure your webserver

-By default, an application has the following structure :
+By default, an application has the following structure:

     test/
         app/